jackie1982/puppet-docs/source/puppet/3/reference/lang_classes.markdown

-Declaring Classes
+Declaring 类
 -----

 **Declaring** a class in a Puppet manifest adds all of its resources to the catalog.
-You can declare classes in [node definitions][node], at top scope in the [site manifest][sitedotpp], and in other classes or [defined types][definedtype].
-Declaring classes isn't the only way to add them to the catalog; you can also [assign classes to nodes with an ENC](#assigning-classes-from-an-enc).
+You can declare 类 in [node definitions][node], at top scope in the [site manifest][sitedotpp], and in other 类 or [defined types][definedtype].
+Declaring 类 isn't the only way to add them to the catalog; you can also [assign 类 to nodes with an ENC](#assigning-类-from-an-enc).

-Classes are singletons --- although a given class may have very different behavior depending on how its parameters are set, the resources in it will only be evaluated **once per compilation.**
+类 are singletons --- although a given class may have very different behavior depending on how its parameters are set, the resources in it will only be evaluated **once per compilation.**

 ### Include-Like vs. Resource-Like

-Puppet has two main ways to declare classes: include-like and resource-like.
+Puppet has two main ways to declare 类: include-like and resource-like.

 > **Note:** These two behaviors **should not be mixed** for a given class.
 Puppet's behavior when declaring or assigning a class with both styles is undefined, and will sometimes work and sometimes cause compilation failures.